roseto/roseto/PRIVACY.md

 # Privacy

 This is Roseto's (Roseto Collective) privacy policy.
-It applies to all of our apps, services, features, software, websites, activites, events and any other products or services that we offer.
+It applies to all of our apps, services, features, software, websites, activities, events and any other products or services that we offer.
 This policy is effective as of **8th of March 2024**.
 This policy is subject to change at any time, so please check back regularly for updates.